Religious views of Adolf Hitler: Atheism

 John Conway notes that the majority of the three million Nazi Party members continued to pay their church taxes and register as either Roman Catholic or Protestant Christians, "despite all Rosenberg's efforts."
 Aggressive anti-Church radicals like Joseph Goebbels and Martin Bormann saw the kirchenkampf campaign against the Churches as a priority concern, and anti-church and anticlerical sentiments were strong among grassroots party activists.
 From 1938, writes Overy, "Martin Bormann, head of the Party Chancellery and a prominent party atheist, took a leading role in trying to sever all state financial support for the churches, and to limit their legal status and activities, but the need to mobilise church support for the war effort from September 1939 led, as it did in the Soviet Union after 1941, to a limited political truce between church and state."
 Speer considered Bormann to be the driving force behind the regime's campaign against the churches and thought that Hitler approved of his aims, but wanted to "postpone this problem to a more favourable time":

 George Mosse wrote of Bormann's beliefs:

 [He believed that] God is present, but as a world-force which presides over the laws of life which the Nazis alone have understood.
 This non-Christian theism, tied to Nordic blood, was current in Germany long before Bormann wrote down his own thoughts on the matter.
 It must now be restored, and the catastrophic mistakes of the past centuries, which had put the power of the state into the hands of the Church, must be avoided.
 The Gauleiters are advised to conquer the influence of the Christian Churches by keeping them divided, encouraging particularism among them...

 Jehovah's Witnesses

 Jehovah's Witnesses numbered around 30,000 at the start of Hitler's rule in Germany.
 For refusing to declare loyalty to the Reich, and refusing conscription into the army, they were declared to be enemies of Germany and persecuted.
 About 6,000 were sent to the concentration camps.

 Judaism

-Anti-Judaism as well as racial anti-Semitism were central planks of Hitler's philosophy.
+Anti-Judaism as well as racial antisemitism were central parts of Hitler's philosophy.
 His regime perpetrated the Final Solution, an effort to exterminate the Jews, which resulted in a genocide estimated by historians to have killed between 4,204,000 and 7,000,000 Jews.
 Hitler's ideology presented the Jews as a biological challenge to the "purity" of German blood.